marcusaureliusg/mtwedding/README.md

 We welcome contributions from our friends and family!
 Whether it's a typo fix or a new feature, please feel free to make changes and submit a pull request.

 ## Credits
 Built with ♥ by Marcus and Taylor.
-Special thanks to everyone who helped make this site possible.

 ## Contact
 If you have any questions or suggestions, please email us at hello@mtwedding24.com